Camp Lejeune Water Contamination Lawsuit (October 2024)

 How Much Will a Typical Camp Lejeune Settlement Be Worth?

 Based on experience, we anticipate the Camp Lejeune settlement payouts to take less than two years.
 Keep in mind that this is only our best-educated guess as to average Camp Lejeune settlements.
 Time is of the essence to contact a lawyer to determine your rights and ability to pursue compensation.
-Our team of attorneys offer a free consultation and case review.
+Our team of attorneys offers a free consultation and case review.

-We will continue updating this page and our website as to Camp Lejeune settlement amounts upon learning of the same.
+We will continue updating this page, and our website as to Camp Lejeune settlement amounts upon learning of the same.
 It will probably be at least a year or so before enough cases settle to get a clear picture of what a typical Camp Lejeune water contamination settlement looks like.

 Camp Lejeune Contamination Victims Attempted To Sue But Were Rejected By The Courts